cirruslabs/tart/docs/licensing.md

 # License Tiers

+## Tart

 When an organization surpasses the 100 CPU cores limit, it is required to obtain a Gold Tier License, which costs \$1000 per month.

-Upon reaching a limit of 500 CPU cores, a Platinum Tier License (\$5000 per month) will be required, and for organizations that exceed 5000 CPU cores, a custom Diamond Tier License (\$1 per core per month) will be necessary.
+Upon reaching a limit of 500 CPU cores, a Platinum Tier License (\$5000 per month) will be required.

+For organizations that exceed 5000 CPU cores, a custom Diamond Tier License (\$1 per core per month) will be necessary.

+## Orchard

+When an organization surpasses the 4 Orchard Workers limit, it is required to obtain a Gold Tier License, which costs \$1000 per month.

+Upon reaching a limit of 20 Orchard Workers, a Platinum Tier License (\$5000 per month) will be required.

+For organizations that exceed 200 Orchard Workers, a custom Diamond Tier License (\$1 per core per month) will be necessary.

+# Get the license

 If your organization is interested in purchasing one of the license tiers, please email [licensing@cirruslabs.org](mailto:licensing@cirruslabs.org).
 You can see a template of a license subscription agreement [here](assets/TartLicenseSubscription.pdf).